ceph/run-chef-on-sepia/README.rst

     ./server-create URI NAME

 And wait for the installation to complete.
+Use ``virt-manager`` to see the console and manage the virtual machines; install it with ``sudo apt-get install virt-manager``.

 (TODO make that more interactive, wait until completion)

 Optionally, if you want to run ``knife`` locally::